 You must tell your doctor if you think you are (or might become) pregnant.
-This medicine is not recommended in early pregnancy, and must not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if used at that stage (see Pregnancy section).
+This medicine is not recommended in early pregnancy and must not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if used at that stage (see Pregnancy section).

 You should be aware that ‘ENALAPRIL’ lowers the blood pressure in black patients less effectively than in non-black patients.

 If you are about to have any of the following, tell your doctor that you are taking ‘ENALAPRIL’:

-- Any surgery or receive anaesthetics (even at the dentist).
+Any surgery or receive anaesthetics (even at the dentist).

-- A Treatment to remove cholesterol from your blood called 'LDL apheresis'.
+A Treatment to remove cholesterol from your blood called 'LDL apheresis'.

-- A desensitization treatment, to lower the effect of an allergy to bee or wasp stings.
+A desensitization treatment, to lower the effect of an allergy to bee or wasp stings.

 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including medicines obtained without a prescription.
 This includes herbal medicines.
 This is because ‘ENALAPRIL’ can affect the way some medicines work.
-Also some other medicines can affect the way ‘ENALAPRIL’ works.
+Also, some other medicines can affect the way ‘ENALAPRIL’ works.